Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: Implementation of the Scheme

-We used a generative model (Gemini 3 Pro Preview) to extract guidelines from source texts and map them to the schema's fields, preserving BibTeX keys for provenance.
-This treats the model as a restructuring tool rather than a knowledge generator~\cite{ke_large_2026}: the model reformulates existing prose, and human reviewers can verify accuracy.
+We used a generative model~(GPT 5.4) to extract guidelines from source texts and map them to the schema's fields, preserving BibTeX keys for provenance.
+This treats the model as a restructuring tool rather than a knowledge generator~\cite{ke_large_2026}: the model reformulates existing prose into the scheme's structure while leaving the original sources inspectable.
 Provenance is maintained through the reference set $\mathcal{R}$, ensuring that each guideline links to its source.
-The quality of this particular catalog is not our claim; the point is that the scheme supports such extraction workflows while preserving traceability.
+The quality of this particular catalog is not our claim; the point is that the scheme supports such extraction workflows whose outputs remain inspectable, source-linked, and reusable in downstream retrieval and evaluation.